foreshadow/atom-python-run/README.md

 1. Open a .py file.
 2. Hit `F5` or `F6` to run.
-  - **Save the file in current editor immediately without a notification, be aware.**
+  - **It will save the file in current editor immediately without a notification, be aware.**

 # Features

 - Using `python.exe`
-  - almost the same console with python IDLE, which provides syntax error and runtime error messages.
+  - Almost the same console with python IDLE, which provides syntax error and runtime error messages.
 - CodeBlocks debug console style
-  - shows return value and execution time
+  - Shows return value and execution time
     - It is a rough time based on real time rather than CPU kernel time or CPU user time
 - New an issue if you have any idea of new features.